Prince Harry begins new life in Canada away from the royal family

 LONDON — Prince Harry arrived in Canada on Monday evening to begin a new life away from the royal family after a tumultuous few weeks in London, where he and his wife, Meghan, announced their intent to step back from their roles.

-The prince, a grandson of Queen Elizabeth II and sixth in line to the throne, was shown arriving on Vancouver Island by Sky News after he left the United Kingdom to join his wife and son.
-Meghan and the couple’s eight-month-old, Archie, have been staying on the island since she left the U.K. a week and a half ago.
+The prince, a grandson of Queen Elizabeth II and sixth in line to the throne, was shown arriving on Vancouver Island by Sky News after he left the United Kingdom to join his wife and their son.
+Meghan and 8-month-old Archie have been staying on the island since she left the U.K. a week and a half ago.

 Harry's departure came after one of his last — if not the last — official royal appearances Monday, attending a summit for leaders of 21 African countries in London hosted by Prime Minister Boris Johnson.

 What followed was a dramatic week that saw the palace announce that the queen wanted to quickly come to an agreement on the couple's future.
-Harry met with his grandmother, his father Prince Charles and elder brother Prince William at her Sandringham estate.
+Harry met with his grandmother; his father, Prince Charles; and his elder brother, Prince William, at her Sandringham estate.

 Harry said Sunday that the decision to step back was not one that he made lightly and that it brought him "great sadness that it has come to this."